-246 20 ILCS 3855/1-75(c)(1) repealed effective June 1, 2017.
+$^{259}$ 20 ILCS 3855/1-75(c)(1) repealed effective June 1, 2017.

-247 20 ILCS 3855/1-75(c)(1)(D).
+&lt;sup>260 20 ILCS 3855/1-75(c)(1)(D).

-the benchmark or any range of potential benchmark prices.
+methodology itself, including around how project-related "development, financing, or related costs" are being estimated.
+In comments on prior Long-Term Plans and comments offered on procurement documents, potential bidders have sought to ensure that the Procurement Administrator is incorporating the most relevant, up-to-date market information into the methodology used for benchmark development.
 However, the Agency recognizes that parties have some interest in understanding inputs and assumptions informing the benchmark development process, even if the benchmark prices themselves must remain confidential.
 In comments on the draft Plan, the Agency is interested in feedback on whether and how more transparency can be provided into the benchmark development process consistent with the statutory language outlined above and consistent with the objective that confidential benchmarks force bidders to propose bid prices based on a project's necessity, and not based on visibility into what maximum prices might be considered acceptable.